OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 First, you need to identify which sensitive information is stored in memory.
 Basically, if you have a sensitive asset it's very likely that at some point it is loaded in memory.
 The objective is to verify that this info is exposed as briefly as possible.

 To be able to investigate the memory of an application a memory dump needs to be created first.
 Alternatively it can be analyzed in real-time, e.g. over a debugger.
-No matter the approach, this is a very error prone process from a verification point of view, as what you will get in a certain dump is the data left by the functions that were executed.
+No matter the approach, this is a very error prone process from a verification point of view, as what you will get in some particular dump is the data left by the functions that were executed.
 You might miss executing critical scenarios.
 Additionally, unless you know the footprint of the data you are looking for (either the exact value, or its format), it is quite easy not to identify it during analysis.
 For example, if the app performs encryption based on a randomly generated symmetric key, unless you get to know the value of the key by other means, it is very unlikely that you will be able to spot it in memory.

 Therefore you are better off starting with static analysis.

 #### Static Analysis

-Before looking into the source code, it is beneficial to check documentation (if available) and identify application components so that you get the big picture of where certain data might be exposed.
+Before looking into the source code, it is beneficial to check documentation (if available) and identify application components so that you get the big picture of where some particular data might be exposed.
 For example, sensitive data received from a backend does not only exist in the final model object, but also might have multiple copies in the HTTP client, the XML parser, etc. Ideally you want all of these copies to be removed from memory as soon as possible.

 Additionally, understanding application's architecture and its role in the overall system will help you identify sensitive information that does not have to be exposed in memory at all.
 For example, assume your app receives some data from one server and transfers it to another without the need of any additional computation over it.
 Then that data can be received and handled encrypted, which prevents exposure in memory.